sunilchaudhary1998/Library-Management-System/README.md

 • It is a Web Based Application for saving details of new New Book arrived in the shop or can be used to import Books from API link.

-• As well as can be used to search for Whether a Books is present or not available in shop.
+• As well as can be used to search for Whether a particular Book is present at library or not.

-• It store details of members whom Books have been issued at Rent.
+• It can store details of Members whom Books have been issued at Rent.
 ~~~

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------